 The TTUHSC simulation centers located at the various campuses provide unique learning environments.
 These realistic environments support experiential learning activities promoting the development and maintenance of intra-professional and interprofessional competencies.
-Faculty and students from the School of Nursing, School of Medicine, School of Health Professions, School of Pharmacy, and Graduate School of Biomedical Sciences are engaged in simulation-based activities supported by these centers.
+Faculty and students from the School of Nursing, School of Medicine, School of Health Professions, School of Pharmacy, Graduate School of Biomedical Sciences, and Julia Jones Matthews School of Population and Public Health are engaged in simulation-based activities supported by these centers.